Ringtheater fire

 The Ringtheater fire occurred on 8 December 1881, in the popular Viennese Ringtheater, named after the road it was located at, the Schottenring.
-Before the fire, the privately run theater, with a capacity of about 1700 visitors, suffered from financial problems.
+Before the fire, the privately run theater, with capacity for an audience of about 1700, had been suffering from financial problems.
 Officially, 384 people perished in the fire, though there are higher estimates.
 For example, the Prussian-born author and encyclopedian Ludwig Julius Eisenberg (1858–1910) claims that up to one thousand could have been killed.

 Description

 During that evening, Jacques Offenbach's Les Contes d'Hoffmann was scheduled.
 When the visitors assumed their seats at 7 PM, behind the stage five display cases were illuminated with gas lamps.
 Because the electro-pneumatic ignition control succeeded to light the gas only at the second attempt, the gas that had already flowed out exploded.
 The subsequent fire burned the fly system, and the fire quickly spread to the rest of the stage and the auditorium.